Search

 • Attraction of the day: Zorig Chusum, Takin Preserve, Weekend Market, Craft Bazaar, Paro city

-Takin Preserve: We will tour the Takin Preserve in Thimphu, a wildlife reserve for Bhutan’s national animal, the Takin.
+Takin Preserve: Another site we will tour is the Takin Preserve in Thimphu, a wildlife reserve for Bhutan’s national animal, the Takin.
 Originally, it was a mini-zoo that was later turned into a reserve.
 The preserve has a large area with pine forests.
-You can see Takins move freely and leisurely grazing.
-The Takin Preserve is also home to other native species, such as serows, deer, and more.
+You can see the Takins move freely and leisurely grazing.

-Weekend market: On this day, we will also visit a weekend market in Thimphu.
-The market sits on a permanent space on the Western bank of the Wang Chu River.
+Weekend market: We will also visit a weekend market in Thimphu (if your visit falls on a weekend).
+The market is in a permanent space on the Western bank of the Wang Chu River.
 The vendors from around the area gather here to sell various commodities.
 You can find local goods, products, handicrafts, and even imported products in the market.
 It is a great place to buy local souvenirs.
 The market is divided into small sections, depending on the commodity type.

-Craft Bazaar: The next place we will visit is the craft bazaar, which stretches from the Taj Tashi Hotel to the Royal Textile Academy along the Norzin Lam.
+Craft Bazaar: The next place we will visit is the craft bazaar, located between the Taj Tashi Hotel and the Royal Textile Academy along the Norzin Lam.
 The market has 80 shops made of bamboo huts.
 Initially, the craft bazaar was established to promote talented rural-based artists who had mastered ancient Bhutanese arts.
-Now, young entrepreneurs from across the country gather here to display their arts and crafts.
-You can stroll around the market, shopping for souvenirs.
+Now, young entrepreneurs from across the country gather here to show their arts and crafts.
+You can visit the market and shop for souvenirs.

 After exploring Thimphu for the entire day, we will drive to Paro for our overnight stay.